 Cause #2: Parasitic drain

-Parasitic drain is another common cause of why a car battery drains overnight.
+Parasitic drain is another common cause of why a car battery died overnight.
 What it does is continues to discharge the battery even after shutting the engine off.

 Your car battery is still powering some components once the engine is turned off such as the clock and anti-theft features.
 Parasitic drain occurs when it sends to other components that shouldn’t be charged after the engine is turned off.